-The setting's excellent partnerships with parents, carers and other professionals are important factors in their success in meeting children's needs.
+The setting's excellent partnerships with parents and other professionals are important factors in their success in meeting children's needs.
 Parents value highly the standard of care their children receive and the professionalism of the staff team.
 Staff value the information which parents share with them about their child's learning and development at home, in order to plan challenging opportunities to support each child to develop and learn.
-A significant strength is the sensitive support offered to parents regarding different aspects of children's development, behaviour or routines, and help in accessing services from other agencies.
+A significant strength is the sensitive support offered to parents regarding different aspects of children's development, behaviour or routines, alongside help given in accessing services from other agencies when necessary.
 This contributes to well-targeted early intervention and support for vulnerable children and for those with special educational needs and/or disabilities.
 Partnerships with local schools and other providers which children attend, ensures that children experience excellent levels of consistency in their care and learning.
-The setting is also highly regarded by external professionals, who identify it as a beacon of excellent practice, supporting other settings who are eager to improve.